broadinstitute/cromwell/docs/backends/Google.md

 ### Reference Disk Support

-Cromwell 55 and later support mounting reference disks from prebuilt GCP disk images as an alternative to localizing large input reference files on PAPI v2.
-Within the `config` stanza of a PAPI v2 backend the `reference-disk-localization-manifest-files` key specifies an array of manifest JSONs in GCS:
+Cromwell 57 and later support mounting reference disks from prebuilt GCP disk images as an alternative to localizing large input reference files on PAPI v2.
+Within the `config` stanza of a PAPI v2 backend the `reference-disk-localization-manifests` key specifies an array of manifest JSONs in GCS: